CZunal/CS412-Course-Project/README.md

 - The program utilizes Support Vector Regressor (SVR), specifically with a linear kernel and C=1.0, for predicting student grades based on input features.
 - The SVR model is trained on a subset of the data (X_train and y_train) and evaluated on both the training and test sets.
 - Cross-validation is applied to obtain more reliable performance metrics, considering different subsets of the training data.

+#### Gradient Boosting Regressor
+- Gradient Boosting Regressor is an ensemble learning technique that sequentially combines weak learners to form a robust predictive model.
 High-level explanation of things considered and solutions offered.
+- This method excels in capturing complex relationships and non-linear patterns in the data, making it a powerful tool for predicting numeric values.
+- The iterative nature and adaptability of Gradient Boosting Regressor make it versatile for various predictive modeling scenarios.

 ### Results